 Social issues in the past have included: environmental conservation, gender equity, migrant justice, education access, anti-racism, food systems, and more.
 They have traveled to communities in places such as Boston, MA; Washington DC; Puerto Rico; San Diego, CA; San Antonio, TX; New York, NY; and beyond!

-Five MAlt trips are planned for February 2023.
-Here are the trip descriptions:
+Five MAlt trips took place in February 2023.
+These were the trip descriptions:

-Immigration Advocacy: New York City, NY This trip will focus on immigration and humanitarian relief in New York City.
-Some areas of work include translating documents, immigrant resettlement, aiding with legal documents, and food security.
-Throughout the week, the students will work with several organizations to learn more about the process of entering and settling in the United States for immigrants.
-Most importantly we will focus on how participants can continue to be advocates in their communities.
-We will dive into conversations and action plans for the future.
+Immigration Advocacy: New York City, NY This trip focused on immigration and humanitarian relief in New York City.
+Some areas of work included translating documents, immigrant resettlement, aiding with legal documents, and food security.
+Throughout the week, the students worked with several organizations to learn more about the process of entering and settling in the United States for immigrants.
+Most importantly the trip focused on how participants can continue to be advocates in their communities.
+Participants dived into conversations and action plans for the future.
 Trip leaders: Nathaly Martinez ‘24 and Aylin Atzin ‘24

-Privilege and Poverty: New Orleans, LA This trip will focus on the relationship between privilege and poverty through engaging in a variety of different projects throughout New Orleans.
-Some areas of work and education include sustainability, improvement of educational infrastructure, and creation of community spaces.
-Throughout the week, students will work with HandsOn New Orleans, serving the community where best suited through their various projects.
-Engagement will be focused on education and mutually beneficial work that will allow participants to truly aid the community while learning about how to remain involved with these phenomena and conversations even after returning to Middlebury.
+Privilege and Poverty: New Orleans, LA This trip focused on the relationship between privilege and poverty through engaging in a variety of different projects throughout New Orleans.
+Some areas of work and education included sustainability, improvement of educational infrastructure, and creation of community spaces.
+Throughout the week, students worked with HandsOn New Orleans, serving the community where best suited through their various projects.
+Engagement was focused on education and mutually beneficial work that allow participants to truly aid the community while learning about how to remain involved with these phenomena and conversations even after returning to Middlebury.
 Trip leaders: Tayyaba Akhtar ‘25 and Megan Paluska ‘25

 Sustainable Coffee Farming: Guatemala Coffee is one of the world’s most valuable commodities, and Guatemala produces hundreds of millions of pounds every year.
 Yet, most coffee farmers receive very little compensation for what they produce.
-In this week-long trip across Guatemala’s main coffee-producing regions, centered around the city of Antigua, we will be connecting with locals directly involved in coffee production.
-Through action focused on agricultural sustainability and social justice, our group will be in contact with the region’s historical sites and local producers in this immersion experience for any coffee lover who cares to see the story behind a plant that has shaped Guatemala’s history.
-Knowing Spanish is not expected/required for the trip.
+In this week-long trip across Guatemala’s main coffee-producing regions, centered around the city of Antigua, Participants connected with locals directly involved in coffee production.
+Through action focused on agricultural sustainability and social justice, our group was in contact with the region’s historical sites and local producers in this immersion experience for any coffee lover who cares to see the story behind a plant that has shaped Guatemala’s history.
+Knowing Spanish was not expected/required for the trip.
 Trip leaders: Maya Teiman ‘25 and Javier Merino ‘25

-Environmental Solutions: Puerto Rico The trip focuses on environmental topics on the beautiful island of Puerto Rico.
-Partnering with local environmental NGOs, we will explore a series of themes ranging from clean energy to environmental justice - including efforts to recover from severe hurricane disasters.
-As a group, we will also spend time enjoying the rich culture, unique cuisines, and fun water sports the island has to offer.
-Knowing Spanish is not expected/required for the trip.
+Environmental Solutions: Puerto Rico The trip focused on environmental topics on the beautiful island of Puerto Rico.
+Partnering with local environmental NGOs, we explored a series of themes ranging from clean energy to environmental justice - including efforts to recover from severe hurricane disasters.
+As a group, we also spent time enjoying the rich culture, unique cuisines, and fun water sports the island has to offer.
+Knowing Spanish was not expected/required for the trip.
 Trip leaders: Yiran (Steven) Shi ‘23 and Christina Chen ‘23

 Trip co-leaders will guide a group of 10 participants on an experience over February Break 2023 in which they learn about a social issue and work collaboratively with place-specific community partners in direct service or advocacy activities.
 Co-leaders are supported by the CCE staff advisor and the MAlt Co-Presidents over the summer (with a $200 stipend) and fall/January terms (in a half credit course that meets for one hour/week) to develop their trip’s focus, location, and learning objectives.
 They’ll build an itinerary by selecting community partners, building a budget, and arranging travel logistics.
 Additionally, they’ll select participants for their trip in the fall, build community among the team as they prepare for the Feb Break experience, and lead fundraising efforts.
 Co-leaders can expect to spend about three hours/week on average during the academic year leading a trip.